SarpongAbasimi/CV/README.md

 ## Skills

 - **Communication: great at listening, speaking, writing and teaching**
 > I enjoy writing and blogging about technologies that I learn.
-This is really important for me because not only that it assures me  I also enjoy reading and reviewing books, primarily philosophy, science and social science.
-I am also a film photographer and digital artist.
-I am confident communicating what I'm working on to a large audience.
+This is really important because not only does it assures me that I truly understand the technology, it might also be useful to somebody somewhere searching on the internet for answers to a technology.
+I also enjoy reading books, primarily self-improvement, technology and life.
+Blog

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.